The session host is the pilot who has all the controls over the session. Here’s how you can host a highly interactive live session at Airmeet.

 2. Can speakers also take a break and end the session?

-Take a Break & End Session controls are visible only to the host.
+Pause Session & End Sessioncontrols are visible only to the host/co-host.

 3. How to remove speakers from the stage?

 As a host, you can't remove the map speaker from the stage.
-Only attendees on stage via invite to the stage can be removed by host/co-host.
+Only attendees on stage via invite to the stage and raised hand can be removed by the host/co-host.